 Commmon Issues and Fixes¶

-This page details some of the most common issues with Balance Bots and their fixes.
+This page details some of the most common issues with Balance Bots and possible solutions.

-The balancing depends on very fine adjustments of the wheel.
-So any backlash between the motor and wheels would lead to poor balancing performance.
+1) Motor Backlash : The balancing depends on very fine adjustments of the wheel.
+So any backlash between gears of the motor could lead to poor balancing performance.

 This is bad:

-The only fix is to change your motors.
+The only fix is to change motors.
 Make sure the backlash is as less as possible.

-This can also be because the accelerometer calibration is invalid.
-Disturbing the flight controller, changing connections, crashes etc can affect the acceleromter calibration.
-Often, a one axis trim should fix this.
-To perform a one axis trim:
+1) Accelerometer Calibration : This can happen because the accelerometer calibration is invalid.
+Disturbing the autopilot, changing connections, crashes etc can disturb the acceleromter calibration.
+Do the accelerometer calibration again.
+Often, a one axis acccelerometer trim can fix this.